jfgrissom/passport-xumm/README.md

 A lib to quickly implement a Xumm wallet strategy for Passport.

+**NOTE:** This is being developed and won't be considered stable until version 1.0.0.

 ## API Key

 Before you can use this you'll need to get an API key from Xumm.